Frank Whittle: Later life

 Whittle received the Tony Jannus Award in 1969 for his distinguished contributions to commercial aviation.

 In 1976, his marriage to Dorothy was dissolved and he married American Hazel S. Hall.
 He emigrated to the US and the following year accepted the position of NAVAIR Research Professor at the United States Naval Academy (Annapolis, Maryland).
 His research concentrated on the boundary layer before his professorship became part-time from 1978 to 1979.
 The part-time post enabled him to write a textbook entitled Gas turbine aero-thermodynamics: with special reference to aircraft propulsion, published in 1981.

 Having first met Hans von Ohain in 1966, Whittle again met him at Wright-Patterson Air Force Base in 1978 while von Ohain was working there as the Aero Propulsion Laboratory's Chief Scientist.
 Initially upset because he had believed von Ohain's engine had been developed after seeing Whittle's patent, he eventually became convinced that von Ohain's work was, in fact, independent.
 The two became good friends and often toured the US giving talks together.

 In a conversation with Whittle after the war, von Ohain stated: "If you had been given the money you would have been six years ahead of us.
 If Hitler or Goering had heard that there is a man in England who flies 500 mph in a small experimental plane and that it is coming into development, it is likely that World War II would not have come into being."

 In 1986, Whittle was appointed a member of the Order of Merit (Commonwealth).
-He was made a Fellow of the Royal Society, and of the Royal Aeronautical Society, and in 1991 he and von Ohain were awarded the Charles Stark Draper Prize for their work on turbojet engines.
+He was made a fellow of the Royal Society, and of the Royal Aeronautical Society, and in 1991 he and von Ohain were awarded the Charles Stark Draper Prize for their work on turbojet engines.

 Whittle became an atheist by degrees.

 Whittle died of lung cancer on 9 August 1996, at his home in Columbia, Maryland.
-He was cremated in America and his ashes were flown to England where they were placed in a memorial in a church in Cranwell.
+He was cremated in America.
+Advised of Whittle’s death by the British Embassy in Washington, British Airways ensured that its Boeing 777-236 (registration G-ZZZA) named Sir Frank Whittle could be scheduled to fly his ashes back to the United Kingdom.
+There was consideration to interring his ashes in the Air Force Chapel in Westminster Abbey but as this was not possible St Michael's Church at RAF Cranwell was after some delay selected as his final internment spot.
+To convey his ashes there the RAF arranged to borrow two vintage aircraft scheduled to perform at the 1998 Farnborough Air Show.
+This allowed a Gloster Meteor NF11, serial number WM167 (registration G-LOSM) piloted by a retired Air Marshall to convey his ashes from Bournemouth to RAF Cranwell.
+This aircraft was accompanied by a de Havilland Vampire T55 flown by his son, Ian Whittle.
+A memorial service was held at Westminster Abbey on 16 November 1996 with the principal eulogy given by the Sir Michael Graydon, Chief of the Air Staff.

 Hazel Whittle died on 30 July 2007 aged 91.